gboissinot/esgi-al-2023/hexagonal/step10/README.md

 ## Explanation

-- A Query extension point into the kernel is added, it is an interface
+- A new Query extension point (as an interface) is added into the kernel.
 - GetAccountBalanceUseCase is an input port
 - AccountBalanceQuery is a DTO
 - AccountBalanceQuery properties are validated with bean validation
 - GetAccountBalanceService is an application service
 - GetAccountBalanceService implements GetAccountBalanceUseCase
+- Command and Query default validator uses the common UseCaseValidator object
+- The new GetAccountBalanceUseCase is used into the AccountController